Generic Name: almotriptan (AL-moe-TRIP-tan)

 - if you have had a severe allergic reaction (eg, severe rash, hives, difficulty breathing, dizziness) to any sulfonamide medicine, such as acetazolamide, celecoxib, certain diuretics (eg, hydrochlorothiazide), glyburide, probenecid, sulfamethoxazole, valdecoxib, or zonisamide

-- if you have history of liver or kidney problems, seizures (eg, epilepsy), other types of headaches (eg, cluster headaches), or heart problems, or if a family member has had heart disease
+- if you have a history of liver or kidney problems, seizures (eg, epilepsy), other types of headaches (eg, cluster headaches), or heart problems, or if a family member has had heart disease

 - if you have shortness of breath, chest pain, or a history of high blood pressure, heart attack, stroke, high cholesterol, diabetes, or smoking